ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ![Discord activated](/img/discord03.png)

 Thats it.
-You should now see private channels on our alliance Discord.
+You should now see private channels on our Discord.

 Next we will connect your Teamspeak ID.